This post may contain affiliate links. Please read our disclosure policy.

 - Butter: Adds moisture, flavor, and tenderness.

-How to make gluten free bread in a bread machine
+How to make this gluten free bread recipe in a bread machine

-Whisk together the wet ingredients (warm milk, melted butter, apple cider vinegar and eggs) in a measuring cup.
-Whisk all the dry ingredients except the yeast (gluten free flour blend with xanthan gum, tapioca starch, cream of tartar, baking powder, and salt) in a mixing bowl.
+To begin making this gluten free bread in your bread maker, whisk the wet ingredients—warm milk, melted butter, apple cider vinegar, and eggs—in a large liquid measuring cup.
+In a separate bowl, whisk together the dry ingredients, except for the yeast: gluten free flour blend with xanthan gum, tapioca starch, cream of tartar, baking powder, sugar, and salt.

-Bake for at least 1 hour and until the bread registers at least 205ยฐF on an instant read thermometer.
-If your machine browns the top, let the loaf bake until the top is golden brown and feels firm to the touch.
+Let the loaf bake for at least 1 hour, or until it reaches an internal temperature of 205°F on an instant-read thermometer.
+If your machine browns the top, continue baking until it’s golden and firm to the touch.

-Turn the loaf out of the pan immediately onto a wire rack.
-Carefully remove the paddle.
-Let the loaf cool for at least 1 hour or until cool to the touch before slicing.
+As soon as baking is complete, remove the loaf pan and turn the bread out onto a wire rack.
+Carefully remove the paddle if it’s stuck inside.
+Let the bread cool for at least 1 hour (ideally 2) before slicing, to allow the crumb to fully set.

 My Pro Tip